CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/clientauthentication.md

 ### ClientId

-The ClientId is used to define the client ID of the client application created to allow authentication via OAuth.
+The ClientId is used to define the client ID assigned to {{% ctx %}} by the OAuth provider, to allow it to authenticate.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].
 | | |
 |--------------------|---------------------------|
 | Data Type | [EncryptableText][] |